bernotieno/civic/README.md

-🇰🇪 CivicAI - Kenya's Civic Feedback Revolution
+🇰🇪 CivicAI - Kenya's National Assembly Engagement Platform

-Empowering 47 counties, 47 million voices.
+Empowering 47 million voices to engage with Parliament.
 One secure, scalable platform.

 🎯 Mission Statement
-Transform civic engagement in Kenya by providing a secure, anonymous, and scalable platform where citizens can submit feedback to their county governments while maintaining complete privacy and ensuring government accountability.
+Transform civic engagement in Kenya by providing a secure, anonymous, and scalable platform where citizens can engage with National Assembly bills and projects while maintaining complete privacy and ensuring parliamentary accountability.
 The Problem We're Solving

-🚫 No Direct Channel: Citizens lack direct communication with county governments 🔒 Fear of Retaliation: People afraid to speak up about local issues 📊 No Data Insights: Governments lack data-driven decision making tools 🌍 Scalability Challenge: Need to serve 47 counties with different needs
+🚫 No Direct Channel: Citizens lack direct engagement with National Assembly bills and projects 🔒 Fear of Retaliation: People afraid to speak up about national legislation 📊 No Data Insights: Parliament lacks citizen feedback on proposed legislation 🌍 Engagement Challenge: Need to serve all Kenyan citizens for national issues

 Our Solution

-✅ Secure Anonymous Submissions: True anonymity with bcrypt-hashed national IDs ✅ Invisible Boundaries: Role-based UI where users only see what they're allowed to ✅ Tenant-Based Architecture: Per-county data isolation with nationwide analytics ✅ Progressive Enhancement: Build features incrementally without over-engineering
+✅ Secure Anonymous Submissions: True anonymity with bcrypt-hashed national IDs ✅ Invisible Boundaries: Role-based UI where users only see what they're allowed to ✅ National Architecture: Unified platform for all citizens with parliamentary focus ✅ Progressive Enhancement: Build features incrementally without over-engineering

 🏗️ System Architecture - "Invisible Boundaries"